Visiting Berrington with your Dog

-The fourteen acre lake and the parkland was designed by 'Capability' Brown around 1778 and was his last project before his death.
+For the two legged amongst us we have walk notes too which explain some of Brown's original vision for the landscape as you explore.
 In addition the lake is designated as a Site of Special Scientific Interest due to the established Heronry which nests on the island in the spring.
-So there is plenty for you and the family to see while the dog gets his exercise, and there is refreshment at the Servants' Hall tea-room when you're done.
+So there is plenty for you and the family to see while the dog gets his exercise, and there is refreshment at the Stables cafe when you're done.

 Your dogs are welcome in all areas of the parkland, courtyard and the gardens.
 We simply ask that dogs are kept on leads for the convenience of other visitors and grazing animals.

 Where can't my dog go?